federgraph/SudokuHelper/SH02/HelpText.md

 ### Setting values and candidates with mouse

-First make sure to set the click mode with of the yellow frame buttons, then click on one of the numbered buttons to SELECT the value, followed by a click on a cell in the grid to PLACE the value.
+First make sure to set the click mode with one of the yellow frame buttons, then click on one of the numbered buttons to SELECT the value, followed by a click on a cell in the grid to PLACE the value.